 You might have an operation to remove your testicles (orchidectomy).
 The testicles produce testosterone, which can help prostate cancer grow.
 So removing the testicles can help to control the growth of prostate cancer.
 After removal of the testicles, the level of testosterone in the blood falls quickly.

 Removing the testicles is not a common treatment.
-Having injections or tablets are more common treatments to reduce the level of testosterone in your blood.
+You're more likely to have injections or tablets to reduce the level of testosterone in your blood.

 Some men prefer to have this surgery as it is one treatment compared to regular injections.
 Orchidectomy is not reversible.
 You may find the removal of your testicles upsetting.

 Removing the testicles is a simple operation.
 You have the operation as an inpatient in the hospital.
 Most men stay overnight, but you might be able to go home on the same day.

 You have an orchidectomy under general anaesthetic.
 You'll be asleep for the whole operation.
 Or you might have a spinal anaesthetic.
 That means you are awake, but have an anaesthetic injection into your spine.
 You can’t feel anything below the level of the injection.